 Insurance – encouraging the world’s largest insurance and reinsurance companies to stop underwriting fossil fuels.

-Asset Managers – encouraging the world’s largest asset managers to actively use their market power to drive the transition from fossil fuels to clean energy.
+Investors – supporting networks to drive an assertive investor climate agenda and encourage the largest asset managers to drive the transition from fossil fuels to clean energy.

 Banks –holding the world’s largest banks accountable for their role in driving the climate crisis through fossil fuel lending.

-Central Banks – improving regulation of the financial system to better factor in climate risk and to limit the flow of finance to fossil fuels.
+Central banks and financial regulation – improving regulation of the financial system to better factor in climate risk and to limit the flow of finance to fossil fuels.

 Chinese overseas finance –supporting global networks to raise awareness of China’s role in financing fossil fuel expansion in other countries.